 Jerry Andrus: Tri-Zonal Space Warper

-Finally, if I have whetted your appetite about the extraordinary Jerry Andrus, here is a marvelous documentary that was made in 2008 to honor the man and his life.
+Finally, if I have whetted your appetite about the extraordinary Jerry Andrus, you need to see one more.
+It’s a teaser of a marvelous documentary that was made in 2008 to honor the man and his life.
 I’m one of a number of talking heads, and I’m pleased to have been a part of this tribute.
-It’s frankly amazing to me that there are less than 2000 views since this was posted for free in 2015.
-If you watch and enjoy it, spread the word.
+The entire documentary is available for sale on Meir Yedid Magic for the reasonable price of $10.
+I recommend it.

 Andrus: The Man, The Mind & The Magic